magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 `CommandInterface` implements the [Command design pattern](http://designpatternsphp.readthedocs.io/en/latest/Behavioral/Command/README.html).

-### Basic implementation
+## Basic implementation

 The `\Magento\Payment\Gateway\Command\GatewayCommand` class is the default `CommandInterface` implementation.
 It allows performing most of the operations implemented in the [Magento sales management]({{page.baseurl}}payments-integrations/payment-gateway/payment-gateway-intro.md#terms).

+## Particular gateway commands
-For each particular integration with a payment provider, this class is extended using composition in [dependency injection (DI)]({{page.baseurl}}extension-dev-guide/depend-inj.html) configuration.
+For each particular integration with a payment provider, gateway commands are added by extending this class using composition in [dependency injection (DI)]({{page.baseurl}}extension-dev-guide/depend-inj.html) configuration.

-Example of Gateway Command extension for the Braintree payment provider:
+Example of Gateway Command extension for the "authorize" operation for the Braintree payment provider:

 {% highlight xml %}
 <virtualType name="BraintreeAuthorizeCommand" type="Magento\Payment\Gateway\Command\GatewayCommand">